mrkamel/map-reduce-ruby/README.md

 Any map-reduce job consists of an implementation of your `map` function, your `reduce` function and worker code.
 So let's start with an implementation for a word count map-reduce task which fetches txt documents from the web.
-Please note that your keys and values can be everything that can be serialized as json, but nothing else.

 ```ruby
 class WordCounter